Brightest Blue

-Brightest Blue is the fourth studio album by English singer and songwriter Ellie Goulding.
-It was released on 17 July 2020 through Polydor Records.
+Brightest Blue is the fourth studio album by English singer-songwriter Ellie Goulding, released on 17 July 2020 by Polydor Records.
 Originally scheduled for 5 June 2020, the album's release was delayed due to the COVID-19 pandemic.
-The album was preceded by three singles: "Worry About Me", "Power" and "Slow Grenade", and features guest vocals from Blackbear, Diplo, Juice WRLD, Lauv, serpentwithfeet and Swae Lee.
+The album was preceded by three singles: "Worry About Me", "Power" and "Slow Grenade", and features guest vocals from Blackbear, Diplo, Juice Wrld, Lauv, serpentwithfeet and Swae Lee.
 It is Goulding's first album since Delirium (2015).

 Brightest Blue received generally positive reviews from music critics.
 The album was also a commercial success.
-It became Goulding's third album to peak at number one in the UK and fourth album to debut inside the top three on the chart.
+It became Goulding's third album to peak at number one on the UK Albums Chart and fourth album to debut inside the top three on the chart.
 The album also peaked inside the top ten in several other countries.
-To promote the album, Goulding was set to embark on the Brightest Blue Tour on 28 April 2021, however this was pushed back to 5 October 2021 due to COVID-19 restrictions in the UK.
+To promote the album, Goulding was set to embark on the Brightest Blue Tour on 28 April 2021, but it was pushed back to 5 October 2021 due to COVID-19 restrictions in the United Kingdom.